-I was a founder of the Shiatsu Society UK and for many years was editor of the Journal of Shiatsu and Oriental Body Therapy .
-Now I run the Postgraduate Programme at the School for Experiential Education and teach postgraduate courses in Switzerland, Spain, Holland, Germany, Austria, Greece, Italy, Israel, Canada, Australia and the UK.
+Now I run the Postgraduate Programme at the School for Experiential Education and teach postgraduate courses, which many types of physical therapists attend, in Switzerland, Spain, Holland, Germany, Austria, Greece, Italy, Israel, Canada, Australia and the UK.

 As well as my background in Shiatsu, I trained in Developmental Movement Therapy and in Voice Based Psychotherapy using voicework from the tradition of Alfred Wolfson and Roy Hart.
 I studied Chinese Herbal Medicine with Ted Kaptchuk, Body-Mind Centering with Bonnie Bainbridge Cohen and Feldenkrais Method with Moshe Feldenkrais.
 For five years, I was a trainer for the Gestalt Trust’s psychotherapy training programme in Scotland and Northern Ireland.
 In 1987 I founded the School for Experiential Education as a centre for learning Movement based therapies.